-The growth mindset is completely different.
-It thrives on the belief that one can grow, learn, and succeed.
+The growth mindset is entirely different.
+It thrives on the belief that one can grow, learn and succeed.
 This goes far beyond just cheerleading.
 Instead, it transforms how you learn and see yourself.
 Within that new perspective comes a real possibility for permanent change.

 When researchers look at brain waves, those with fixed mindsets only react when told they are right or wrong.
 But when given a correct answer or learning tip, fixed minds shut down.
-Growth mindset scans, on the other hand, reveal activity when solutions are presented.
+Growth mindset scans reveal activity when solutions are presented.

 Learning about how your brain works equips you to grow better at any task ― including getting into shape.